vermadev54/AI-ML_INTERVIEW/README.md

 12. Why is gradient descent not guaranteed to find the global minimum in non-convex loss functions?
 13. Why might you prefer a simpler model like Logistic Regression over a complex one like a Neural Network in some cases?
 14. If your model's AUC score is high but precision is low, why might this happen, and how would you address it?
 15. Why do tree-based algorithms like XGBoost handle missing values better than most other models?
+16. Why does adding noise to your data sometimes improve the robustness of a model?
+17. Why might ensemble models like Random Forest perform poorly on a dataset with many categorical variables?
+18. Why is the learning rate in gradient descent a critical hyperparameter, and how do you decide its value?
+19. How would you explain the difference between bagging and boosting to a non-technical stakeholder?
+20. Why does dropout improve generalization in neural networks, and how does it work?
+21. Why might a simpler model like Ridge Regression outperform a more complex one like Gradient Boosting on certain datasets?
+22. Why is the choice of distance metric critical in clustering algorithms, and how would you decide which one to use?
+23. How would you explain the concept of cross-entropy loss to someone without a technical background?
+24. Why do neural networks benefit from non-linear activation functions?
+25. Why might feature interactions in linear models require manual engineering, but not in tree-based models?

 **Natural Language Processing Questions**
 1. Why is tokenization an essential step in NLP, and what challenges arise when working with non-English languages?